 People who dedicate time in their lives to their career experience a change of focus as they navigate the new world of having a young child.
 They, or their life situation, will make a choice.
 Some choose to stay at home, leaving or pausing work while their children are young.
-But those new parents who want or need to continue working full-time (yet feel that they can’t) add to statistics like:

-*as per a 2020 Accenture "Resetting Tech Culture" study (compared to 20% in other industries)
+* As per a 2020 Accenture "Resetting Tech Culture" study (compared to 20% in other industries)

 There are bound to be many factors contributing to this, but the Accenture study suggests that creating “an inclusive culture” reverses this concerning trend.
 How can companies do this?